WillXing/node_jsnsd/README.md

    The following cases must be successfully handled:
    * - A successful request should respond with a 200 status code, Express will do this automatically.
    * - The response should have the correct mime type header.
-In this case we need to make sure the **Content-Type** header is set to **application/json**.
+In this case we need to make sure the **Content-Type** header is set to **application/json** (Express will do this automatically).
    * - A GET request to a route that does not exist should respond with a **404** status code.
 The Express configuration handles this by default.
    * - If a given boat ID isn't found in the model the server should respond with a **404** status code.
 The response body can contain anything, but it's important that the response status is set to 404.
    * - Unexpected errors in the model should cause the server to respond with a **500** status code.
 This means that if the **read** method of the model passed an Error object to the callback that was unexpected or unrecognised, that error needs to be propagated to the framework we're using in some way so that the framework can automatically generate a 500 response.